AdrienHolvoet/Boilerplate-.Net_Core-REST/README.md

 ## EF migration

+You must configure a valid connection string in appsetting.json

--  dotnet tool install --global dotnet-ef
+- dotnet tool install --global dotnet-ef // install the tools
+- dotnet ef migrations add InitialCreate // generate .SQL in Migration folder upon your models
-- dotnet tool update --global dotnet-ef
+- dotnet ef database update // run the SQL files just created

--
+And the migration(Here the db is created)